sloanemoore/currency-converter/README.md

 This app uses [ExchangeRate-API](https://app.exchangerate-api.com/) to retrieve exchange rates and Netlify serverless functions to hide the API key.

+You can view this project [here](https://nowcodethis-currency-converter-app.netlify.app/)

-You can learn more about me and my work on my website, [https://www.nowcodethis.com](https://www.nowcodethis.com).
+Learn more about me and my work on my website, [https://www.nowcodethis.com](https://www.nowcodethis.com).